LPSSF/SFResource/ScratchOrg.md

 ```

-## 9. User get the email and change password
+## 9. User with init logon username and password login this scratch org and then change password

 ## 10. login into DevOps center and get to project "OM" -> Pipileine -> Environments -> Add Development Environment and login as the given logon user name and the new password.